maxwforward/JosephusProblem/README.md

 This program solves the Josephus problem by using a linked list.

-For more information on the Josephus problem, refer to this link: https://en.wikipedia.org/wiki/Josephus_problem
+Check out this link for more information on the Josephus problem: https://en.wikipedia.org/wiki/Josephus_problem